-The aim of the course Algae and Student Projects is to train students to recognize algae as suitable and valuable model organisms in teaching nature and biology.
+he aim of the course Algae and Student Projects is to train students to recognize algae as suitable and valuable model organisms in teaching nature and biology.
 Through lectures and project-based learning, students will realize that there are no limits to the use of algae in education, but rather numerous opportunities to connect them with curricular content.

+In line with the new curriculum, which provides teachers with greater autonomy and freedom, the course emphasizes that a project with algae can be designed as: a student project within regular classes, a project for additional or extracurricular activities, a school-level project, a project intended for student competitions.
 The course enables students to consider the challenges of this teaching approach (organizational, methodological, and technical) and to critically reflect on its feasibility and sustainability.
 At the same time, the focus is on the benefits of using algae in teaching: encouraging inquiry-based learning, developing creativity and teamwork, linking scientific content with practical experience, and increasing student motivation for nature and biology.

 COURSE CONTENT

-?
-2nd lecture (2 hours) What are algae?
+2. What are algae?
 Structure, diversity, habitats, role in nature, and significance for humans.

-?
-3rd lecture (2 hours) Algae as model organisms in teaching biology and nature.
+3. Algae as model organisms in teaching biology and nature.
 Examples of research and projects.

-?
-4th lecture (2 hours) School collections, models, experiments, workshops, and a scientific corner.
+4. School collections, models, experiments, workshops, and a scientific corner.
 Techniques of collecting and documenting algae, herbariums, wet and permanent preparations.

-?
-5th lecture (2 hours) Theory of implementing student projects.
+5. Theory of implementing student projects.
 Independent and guided projects, mentorship.

-?
-10th lecture (2 hours) Goals, hypotheses, and project plan.
+10. Goals, hypotheses, and project plan.
 Methodology and planning of research.

-?
-11th lecture (2 hours) Expected results and their valorization within and beyond the curriculum.
+11. Expected results and their valorization within and beyond the curriculum.

-(1 hour/week) ? follow the course content.
+SEMINARS - follow the course content.
 Through seminar work, students gain experience in collecting, documenting, and preserving algae, designing and implementing projects, bringing them to completion, and presenting them.

 |